Engineering and Information Technology Library, Biel/Bienne

 You can return borrowed documents to the Engineering and Information Technology Library or another member library of the NEBIS lending network.
 Alternatively, you can return them in the post.
 Please package all posted documents carefully.
 The return by post is at your own risk.

-Please update your personal data and your email address in your user account, as your BFH email address will be deleted.
+Your BFHCard can still be used.
+Simply make sure to update your personal data and your e-mail address in your Switch edu-ID account, as your BFH e-mail address will be deleted.

 Documents from the ETH library: ~ 3 days